sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Test the extension, and you will see that command becomes visible when the option is set to true and becomes hidden when set to false.

 But we have a very big problem here.
 Assume the user wants to hide the command and sets the option to false.
 When she changes the option, the command will be hidden.
 But when Visual Studio restarts, the command will be visible again.
-Well okay, that's expected since we assign the property `Visible` only in the options.
-If we are to assign it in the package initializer method too (it's like the `Main` method, method `InitializeAsync` is called first on your extension), it will be fixed, right (spoilers, no it won't).
+Well okay, that's expected since we assign the property `Visible` only in the options page.
+If we are to assign it in the package initializer method too (it's like the `Main` method, method `InitializeAsync` is called first in the extension), it will be fixed, right (spoilers, no it won't).

 ```csharp{8-10,12-16}
 protected override async Task InitializeAsync(CancellationToken cancellationToken, IProgress<ServiceProgressData> progress)